chayes1987/DesignPatternsCA/README.md

-Contains all code for Design Patterns CA
+Contains all code for Design Patterns CA, patterns implemented were:
-Patterns implemented were:

 - Strategy
 - Decorator